 - Sawdust mulch: Made from sawdust, this is a cheaper kind of mulch, but it doesn’t add nutrients to the soil or have much aesthetic beauty.

 - Straw mulch: Most commonly found in raised beds, gardens, or grass seeding, straw mulch helps retain moisture while allowing plants to grow.
+However, like sawdust mulch, it's doesn't do much for aesthetics.

 - Plastic sheeting: Although rarely referred to as a mulch, plastic sheeting technically fits the definition and can be used to help retain moisture and reduce weeds in the soil.
 Because it is not aesthetically pleasing, it is rarely found in a flower bed.
 Instead, you usually see plastic sheeting in greenhouses or fields.